Cybersecurity mainly male domain, geek image deters girls

 "His rule was if you're going to play with a computer in this house, like a game, you're going to write it," she said.

-Lucinda Sanders, co-founder of the National Center for Women and Information Technology, also followed the lead of her father, who ran one of the first data centers for Western Electric.
+Lucinda Sanders, co-founder of the National Centre for Women and Information Technology, also followed the lead of her father, who ran one of the first data centres for Western Electric.

 "I was often the only woman in the room, and often the only leader that was a woman in the room," the former AT&T Bell Labs executive said.